CM-Well/CM-Well/tools/dataConsistencyTool/cmwell-spark-analysis/README.md

 For example, we might want to do an extract of the Elasticsearch index and use it for both *find-duplicated-current-paths-in-index* and *set-difference-uuids*.
 For this case, we would specify both the *--current-filter* and *--last-modified-gte-filter* parameters when extracting the data from the index, which would *or* the results of the two filters together.
-When using the generated extract, the *--current-filter true* parameter would be passed to the *find-duplicated-current-paths-in-index* analysis, and the *--last-modified-gte-filter* parameter would be passed to the *set-difference-uuids* analysis to select the subset of the extract that is needed for each analysis.
+When using the generated extract, the *--current-filter* parameter would be passed to the *find-duplicated-current-paths-in-index* analysis, and the *--last-modified-gte-filter* parameter would be passed to the *set-difference-uuids* analysis to select the subset of the extract that is needed for each analysis.

 The filtering parameters are:

-* **--current-filter \<boolean>** - Selects infotons that are either current or not current (i.e., the latest infoton in the paths's history).
+* **--current-filter** - Selects infotons that are either current (i.e., the latest infoton in the paths's history).
+If this option is not specified, no filtering is done on the current field.
+Note that there is no corresponding option to filter for non-current infotons.
+This is for historical reasons, as well as an oddity of the way that Scallop deals with Boolean options.
+This parameter really only applies to extract tools in the companion *extract-index-from-es* project.
 * **--last-modified-gte-filter <ISO 8601 timestamp>** - Selects infotons that have a lastModified value that is greater than or equal to a given timestamp.
 * **--path-prefix-filter \<prefix>** - Selects infotons that have a path that starts with a given prefix.